mamontalvan/lessons-from-monolith/README.md

 ## System Context

-The platform was responsible for managing complex workflows between organizations and suppliers.
+The platform was responsible for managing complex workflows, supported critical business operations, and grew significantly over the years.

-Systems of this nature typically include features such as:

-- supplier registration
-- procurement processes
-- contract management
-- validation workflows
-- reporting and auditing

-Because these systems support critical business operations, they tend to grow over many years and accumulate large amounts of functionality.

-## Original Architecture

-The system was built as a large monolithic application.

 All functionality lived inside a single codebase and shared the same database.